jayashree2491/CapstoneProject/README.md

 # CapstoneProject - ALUMNI INFORMATION SYSTEM - https://10.96.60.212
-IT7993 Kennesaw State University - Capstone Project
+IT7993 Kennesaw State University - Capstone Project Detailed Explanation and Demo of our project  - https://youtu.be/PVFpwOK57oA

 Access the application in KSU Migrated Linux Server - It can be accessed only using the KSU connnected network systems